 The issue I had was that I have zero light near my closet.
 I could never see what I was putting on in the morning.
 Now that I have my large wall mirror in my bedroom instead of my living room, I wanted to create a dressing room/vanity space with lighting!
 I wanted to make my morning routine a little more exciting and easy.

-I have also been reluctant to buy a chandelier since I moved into my apartment knowing that I could make one instead and share here at A & C. The only problem was that I didn’t quite know how I would construct it.
+I have also been reluctant to buy a chandelier since I moved into my apartment knowing that I could make one instead and share it here at A & C. The only problem was that I didn’t quite know how I would construct it.

 That’s where a little imagination came in.
 This is my favorite part of these types of projects.
 My friends and family give me the weirdest looks sometimes when I tell them an idea I have for a project, solely because they cannot imagine it in their minds.
 The reason I love this is because of their reactions once I have completed the project!
 Polar opposite response.